Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Reconstruction of the detector strain h(t) and noise subtraction

-\subsection{Selection of noise-witness channels}
+\subsubsection{Selection of noise-witness channels}

-Witness channels identified before the O3 observation run with sufficient reliability have been used to monitor the presence of noises in h(t) and to subtract them.
+Witness channels identified before the O3 observing run with sufficient reliability have been used to monitor the presence of noise in $h_{raw}(t)$ and to subtract them.
 These noises are summarized in table~\ref{tab:noise_sub}. \\

-{\bf Michelson noise:} The motion of the beam splitter mirror creates a differential signal between the two interferometer arms.
+{\bf Michelson noise:} The motion of the BS mirror creates a differential signal between the two interferometer arms.
 Compared to the arm cavity mirrors the impact of this motion is reduced by the optical gain of the arm Fabry-Perot cavity.
 But the Michelson control noise is much higher than the differential arm length control noise.
 It yields a non-negligible contribution to the overall interferometer noise.
 To subtract this noise contribution, the control signal LSC\_MICH is used as witness channel.\\

-{\bf Frequency noise:} The two arm cavities of the ITF are kept in resonance, and if there is a variation on this condition, a change in the phase of the reflected light induces a change of the interference observed and a laser frequency noise in the cavities can mimic differential arm length variations.
-Although this is a common noise that induces similar variations in the North and West arm cavities, any arms optical asymmetries yields to frequency noise introduction.
-This laser frequency noise is monitored by a witness read by the B2 photodiode that looks at the laser beam coming back from the interferometer to the input laser. \\
+{\bf Frequency noise:} The two arm cavities of the interferometer are kept in resonance, and if there is a variation of this state, a change in the phase of the reflected light induces a change of the interference observed \msa{But this change of the interference profile can also be caused by a laser frequency noise in the cavities.
+In principle, the laser frequency noise induces common variations in the North and West arm cavities and its effect may be canceled thanks to the interference condition.
+Nevertheless, any optical asymmetry of the arm cavities yields to a non-zero contribution.
+The laser frequency noise is monitored by the B2 photodiode, used as a noise-witness channel, which sees} the laser beam coming back from the interferometer to the input laser. \\

-{\bf 56 MHz RIN noise:} The Output Mode Cleaner cavity (OMC) filters out the additional modes created by optical defaults, misaligments and radio frequency sidebands used for interferometer control~\cite{bib:paperOMC}.
-In practice, a small fraction of these modes is transmitted by the OMC and add phase variations in the dark fringe signal.
-It was found that the largest contribution to these variations comes from the power fluctuations of the auxiliary modulations at $\pm$56 MHz, known as 56 MHz Relative Intensity Noise.
-Such contribution can be subtracted from h(t) by using the reflected power of the OMC as a noise witness channel.\\
+{\bf 56 MHz RIN noise:} The Output Mode Cleaner cavity (OMC) filters out the non TEM00\footnote{Transverse ElectroMagnetic mode of the laser beam} modes of the output laser beam created by optical defaults and misalignments, and the radio frequency sidebands used for interferometer control~\cite{bib:paperOMC}.
+In practice, a small fraction of these modes and sidebands is transmitted by the OMC and add phase variations in the dark fringe signal.
+It was found that the largest contribution to these variations comes from the power fluctuations of the auxiliary modulation at $\pm$56 MHz, known as 56 MHz Relative Intensity Noise.
+Such contribution can be subtracted from $h(t)$ by using the reflected power of the OMC as a noise witness channel.\\

 {\bf Scattered light noise:} Another noise contribution to be considered is the scattered light from the benches in transmission of the NE and WE mirrors, which can re-couple back into the beam of the interferometer arms.
 This light reflects on optics that move with seismic noise and can thus add phase noise into the arm beams.
 Photodiodes on both end benches are sensitive to this scattered light and thus used as noise-witness channel.
 Further details on scattered light can be found in~\cite{bib:was2021end}.\\